 If the file names seen in the editor for their equipment are any indication, the Stormcloaks were originally going to be called the Sons of Skyrim, with their officers being called the Sons of Talos.

 It seems that the Civil War was originally going to have several new features, such as all five main holds being attacked by their opposing side, as well as new radiant quests.
-At least some of these features were restored with this mod.
+At least some of these features were restored with apollodown's popular Civil War Overhaul mod.
+Sadly, this mod was taken down by the creator out of irritation that some people complained about making both armies more diverse.

 According to rumors, there was going to be a Dark Brotherhood sidequest where Erikur commissions you to assassinate Elisif so he can become Jarl of Solitude.
 Thankfully, it never made it past the cutting board.
 An alternate take on that sidequest, "Boethiah's Bidding," was supposed to be a sequel to "Boethiah's Calling" and involved the same task.
 Some of the code is actually in the game, but the fact that it was never fully implemented makes the quest Unwinnable even if you force-start it with the console.

 According to Todd Howard, shortly before working on Skyrim, Bethesda were in talks to make titles based on A Song of Ice and Fire; but, despite some heavy interest, they ultimately turned it down in order to continue developing The Elder Scrolls and their own lore.
 The return of the dragons and the Civil War in Skyrim (plots that feature heavily in both works) may also have been partially inspired by this, although this has yet to be confirmed by any official sources.

 Miraak, from the Dragonborn DLC, had a bunch of lines cut from the final game.
 These lines make him more of an Anti-Villain (such as regretting having to kill you), and even hint that he was originally slated to live at the end of the main quest.